 How to become a mystery shopper

 Most of the big chains are signed up to some kind of mystery shopping scheme, so there's plenty of work out there.
-However, with around 500,000 people registered as mystery shoppers in the UK alone, competition to land jobs is getting tougher.
+However, with thousands of people registered as mystery shoppers in the UK alone, competition to land jobs is getting tougher.

 Guide to mystery shopper jobs

 What is a mystery shopper?

 It isn't just about clothes or groceries either.
 You could find yourself grabbing a free dinner at a restaurant, having your eyesight tested or even counting trains at a train station – so mystery shopping is also mystery dining, mystery drinking, and... mystery train counting?